renegadevi/temp2temp/README.rst

 Licence
 -------

-**temp2temp** is licensed under the MIT licence.
-See LICENCE.txt for details.
+**temp2temp** is licensed under the MIT license.
+See LICENSE.txt for details.